bartwc/website2/src/01-tudelft-guides/02-cese-guide.md

 ### Conclusion

-Quarter 1 is hectic and packed.
+Life in TU Delft can be hectic and packed.
 The learning curve may be extremely daunting, but it may be less so with careful preparation and adjustment.
-By following the steps outlined in this blog post and taking advantage of the resources available to you, you can make a smooth transition to student life in the CESE Programme.
+By following the steps outlined in this blog post and taking advantage of the resources available to you, you can make a smooth transition to student life and do well in the CESE Programme.
 Good luck on your journey!